Questions & Answers

 Have a question that isn't answered here?
 Don't hesitate to reach out.

-I teach students from kindergarten through high school, as well as young adults with intellectual disabilities.
-General music is available for K–2, and instrument-specific lessons begin at 3rd grade.
+I teach students from kindergarten through high school (depends on the instrument), as well as young adults with intellectual disabilities (I do not teach neurotypical adults).

-I offer private lessons in piano, voice, flute, clarinet, alto and tenor saxophone, trumpet, trombone, and euphonium, plus general music for younger learners.
+I offer private lessons in piano, voice, flute, clarinet, alto saxophone, trombone, and euphonium.

 Lessons are held in-person in Windham, NH at my private in-home studio.
-I serve families in southern New Hampshire and the greater Boston area.
+I serve families in southern New Hampshire.

 Send me a message through the Get In Touch page!
 Tell me a little about your child and we'll set up a time to chat about the right fit.

 No prior experience necessary — complete beginners are welcome.
 Students should have access to their instrument at home to practice between sessions.
-Not sure what to get?
-Reach out before our first lesson and I'll point you in the right direction.
 I'll recommend lesson books after our first session once I get a sense of your child's level and learning style.

 Lessons are typically 30, 45, or 60 minutes depending on the student's age and attention span.
-1–2 times per week is the standard recommendation — and practicing between lessons is just as important as the lesson itself.
+1–2 times per week is the standard recommendation, and practicing between lessons is important.

 I ask for at least 24 hours' notice for all cancellations.
 Cancellations with less than 24 hours' notice may be charged the full lesson fee.
 Lessons cancelled with more than 24 hours notice may be rescheduled at no charge.
 No-shows will be charged the full lesson fee and may result in loss of your recurring time slot.